EuropaYou/Neuse-Tools/readme.md

 # What are the tools used in this Toolkit
 - convertToAV1
-- Converts video to AV1 codec
+-- Converts video to AV1 codec

 - convertToHevc
-- Converts video to HEVC(h.265) codec
+-- Converts video to HEVC(h.265) codec

 - createFile.js
-- creates dump files.
+-- creates dump files.
 For example if you want to create 5 100mb file you can create with this tool.

 - downscaler.js
-- Downscales a video.
+-- Downscales a video.

-- DuplicatedFileFinder.js
-- Checks if file is duplicate in folder.

-- fileName.js
-- Between two files if the name is same in folder.

-- fileSize.js
-- Prints file size

-- imageDifference.js
-- Checks difference between two images.

-- next-upsclaer.js
+-upscaler.js
-- Upscales a video.
+-- Upscales a video.

-- player.js
+-player.js
-- Plays a video.
+-- Plays a video.

-- spoilerBlocker.js
+-spoilerBlocker.js
-- Blocks spoiler by replacing characters.
+-- Blocks spoiler by replacing characters.

-- systemInfo.js
+-subtitleGenarator.js
+-- Generates subtitles(Only SRT supported)

+-systemInfo.js
-- Shows system information
+-- Shows system information

-- upscaler.js
-- Upscales a video

-- video-recorder
+- video-recorder.js
-- Video recorder.
+-- Video recorder.
 Records Webcam, Desktop and Apps

-- websiteScrapper
+- websiteScrapper.js
-- Scraps the website
+-- Scraps the website

+- wordCounter.js
+-- Counts words

+- wordsToTime.js
+-- Converts words to time